p2p-org/KeyAppUI/Sources/KeyAppUI/Documentation.docc/SnackBar.md

 )
 ```

-To show component on top of view controller, use ``show(in:autoDismiss:dismissCompletion:)`` method of instance.
+To show component on top of view controller, use ``show(in:autoHide:hideCompletion:)`` method of instance.
 ```swift
 SnackBar(
     icon: .add,